DanielSWolf/rhubarb-lip-sync/extras/MagixVegas/README.md

-# Scripts for Sony Vegas
+# Scripts for Magix Vegas

-If you own a copy of [Sony Vegas](http://www.sonycreativesoftware.com/vegassoftware), you can use this script to visualize Rhubarb Lip Sync's output on the timeline.
+If you own a copy of [Magix Vegas](http://www.vegascreativesoftware.com/) (previously Sony Vegas), you can use this script to visualize Rhubarb Lip Sync's output on the timeline.
 This can be useful for creating lip-synced videos or for debugging.

 Copy (or symlink) the files in this directory to `<Vegas installation directory>\Script Menu`.
 When you restart Vegas, you'll find two new menu items: